 1. Yellowing of Lower Leaves

-The most obvious sign is that the lower leaves of the plant turn yellow.
+The most obvious sign is that the lower leaves of the plant turn bright yellow.
 This usually starts between the veins, where you might notice a pale yellow or even a little rust-brown around the edges.
 This is called interveinal chlorosis.

 2. Curling and Drooping Leaves